Colors: purple = native, orange = non-native

 3e.
 May 10 2019 Ralph B. Clark Regional Park

-Clark Park’s low-lying natural area is home of the sage sisters.
-Left is Wand Sage (Salvia vasevi), with long stalks.
-Center is White Sage (Salvia apiana) with lavender flowers.
-Right is Black Sage (Salvia melifera) with white flowers.
+Clark Park’s low-lying natural area is home of the sage sisters, Wand Sage (Salvia vasevi), with long stalks and White Sage (Salvia apiana) with lavender flowers.

 Lavender stalks of White Sage, the centerpiece of mother nature’s bouquet!
 White sage blooms are a major source of nectar used by bees to produce honey.
 At this time of year they always have bees on them gathering nectar.